-Find out about the annual tax-free allowances for property or trading income and if you qualify.
+Find out about annual tax-free allowances for property or trading income and if you qualify.

-If your annual gross trading or property income is £1,000 or less and you’re not registered for Self Assessment, you won’t have to declare this income on a tax return.
-You must keep a record of this income.
+If your annual gross property income is £1,000 or less, from one or more property businesses you won’t have to tell HM Revenue and Customs (HMRC) or declare this income on a tax return.

-The property allowance is a tax exemption of up to £1,000 a year for individuals with income from property.
+The property allowance is a tax exemption of up to £1,000 a year for individuals with income from land or property.

 If you own a property jointly with others, you’re each eligible for the £1,000 allowance against your share of the gross rental income.